 - private language schools

-- religious settings offering education (for example madrassahs, yeshivas, Sunday schools)
+- religious settings offering education - for example, madrassahs, yeshivas and Sunday schools

-- ensuring that you are sending them to a provider that has coronavirus (COVID-19) protective measures in place
+- sending them to a provider that has coronavirus (COVID-19) protective measures in place

-- taking practical steps to reduce the risk of your child coming in close contact with someone who has the virus, such as encouraging your child to walk or cycle to the setting, getting dropped off by a member of your household in your private car rather than taking public transport.
-You should not car share with anyone outside your household (or bubble)
+- taking practical steps to reduce the risk of your child coming in close contact with someone who has the virus, such as encouraging your child to walk or cycle to the setting, or having them dropped off by a member of your household in your private car rather than taking public transport

 - discouraging your child from mixing with different peer groups outside of the specific activity or group setting

 It is now known that very few children are clinically extremely vulnerable.
 Read the latest guidance on shielding and protecting people who are clinically extremely vulnerable.

 Shielding advice was paused nationally at midnight on 31 March.
 As of 1 April, all clinically extremely vulnerable children and young people can attend wraparound childcare and out-of-school settings where they are eligible to do so, unless they are one of the very small number of children or young people under paediatric or other specialist care and have been advised by their GP or clinician not to attend.

 Children and young people whose parents or carers are clinically extremely vulnerable can continue to go to out-of-school settings, where they are eligible to do so.
 Read the section on who can attend after school clubs and out-of-school activities.

 If parents of children with significant risk factors are concerned, we recommend they discuss this with the provider.